Application of single-electron effects to fingerprints of chips using image recognition algorithms

 Figures~\ref{fig7} show an example of the extraction of characteristic key points between the two CD images of the same device ((a) and (b)) and different devices ((c) and (d)).
-The connected lines between key points in Figs.~\ref{fig7}(a) and (b) look more condensed that those in Figs.~\ref{fig7}(c) and (d).
+The connected lines between key points in Figs.~\ref{fig7}(a) and (b) look more condensed than those in Figs.~\ref{fig7}(c) and (d).
 To understand the statistical characteristics, it is better to use histograms.
 Figure~\ref{figC1} shows histograms of the $distances$ between the two CD images.
 The blue and yellow data show the distributions of the same and different devices, respectively, with different $V_{\rm sub}$s.
 The results show that the two devices can be distinguished by calculating the $distance$ of two CD images.
 Each recognition algorithm has its own specific parameters such as a threshold and number of feature points.
 As long as we chose several sets of parameters, we could not see any prominent improvement for some specific parameter sets.
 Thus, we used the default parameters of each algorithm.
 The two peaks in the distributions of the same devices (Figs.~\ref{figC1} (b) and (c)) are considered to originate from some detailed data structure in the same devices; we cannot explain the reason at present.
 Figure~\ref{figC2} shows histograms of the $distances$ between the two CD images for devices with different $L$s.
 The $distances$ in devices with the same $L$s are clearly smaller than those in devices with different $L$s, and we can distinguish device IDs by using the CD images.
+At present, we could not judge which algorithm is best, and therefore, it is better to use a couple of algorithms.